thinkercache/stylegan2-ada-pytorch/README.md

 visual classification of clinical skin disease images,” in European Conference on Computer Vision.
 Springer, 2016, pp. 206–222.
 * Google image search results.

+Steps for preparing a custom Rosacea dataset:
+* Handpick the images with full face visibility in which forehead, eyes, cheeks, and chin are present.
+* To preserve the high quality of the disease feature, consider orginial images with minimum resolution 250x250 and above.
+* In this work, images are resized to 512x512.
+Please refer dataset_tool.py --help for more details on dataset preparation.

 ## Acknowledgements
 This work was conducted with the financial support of the Science Foundation Ireland Centre for Research Training in Digitally-Enhanced Reality (d-real) under Grant No. 18/CRT/6224.